 SPACs for Space: Are Startups Ready for the Public Markets?

-A spree of space startups — Rocket LabSpire GlobalBlackSkyMomentus, and SpaceMobile — have recently announced plans to go public through Special Purpose Acquisition Companies (), a method of financing that has become very popular in recent months.
+A spree of space startups — Rocket LabSpire GlobalBlackSkyMomentusAstra, and AST SpaceMobile — have recently announced plans to go public through Special Purpose Acquisition Companies (SPACs), a method of financing that has become very popular in recent months.

 In the SPAC process, a shell company is formed and goes public.
 Then, the shell company looks for a company to combine with.
 The SPAC’s investors must approve the combination for the merger to go forward.
 “A SPAC is in essence a pool of capital looking for an investment target, and if it doesn’t find one in time, the sponsor has to return purchasers’ money,” said Owen Kurtin of Kurtin PLLC law firm, which focuses on satellite and space, among other sectors.